Want to start something big?

-Do I need to provide my own equipment?PPE will be provided to students.
-All tools required for you work within the training centre will be provided during your training at the centres.
+Do I need to provide my own equipment?Personal Protective Equipment will be provided to students including high viz workwear boots, gloves and safety glasses.
+All tools required for your work within the learning centre will be provided during your training at the centres.

-When would I find out if I had been offered a position in a program?The waiting period for each applicant will differ depending on preferred program and location, as well as current operational requirements within Operations Services.
-The waiting period can differ from a number of weeks, to a number of months.
+When would I find out if I had been offered a position in a program?The waiting period for each applicant will differ depending on preferred program and location, as well as current operational requirements.
 BHP will endeavour to give you as much notice as possible if you are successful.

 I’ve applied, what can I expect from the application process?

 - Applications are reviewed and screened to ensure minimum requirements are met.
 This includes, but is not limited to: Australian working rights and work history.

 - Candidates that meet this criteria, are progressed to the next stage of online skills based assessments which should be completed within 5 days.